Coronavirus (COVID-19) information for Banff

 Based on advice from regional health experts, the Town of Banff urges everyone in the community to follow these directions:

-- get your vaccines as soon as you are eligible; if you have had your second dose at least 5 months ago, book your third "booster" as soon as possible.
+- get your vaccines as soon as you are eligible, including any boosters available to you.
 Vaccines are proven to reduce the risk of death or serious illness.

 - stay home if you feel sick and stay away from others until you feel better; use at-home rapid test if you have one (assume you have COVID if you feel unwell)